-The Murray River is popular for canoeing.
-There are many places where you can launch a canoe, including Island Pool, Yarragil, Baden Powell and Stringers.
+There are many places where you can launch a canoe, including Island Pool, Yarragil, Dwaarlindjirraap and Stringers.
 A popular stretch for canoeing is the 11.5-kilometre journey from Yarragil to Nanga Road Bridge.

-The Munda Biddi Trail passes through Lane Poole Reserve and the camp shelter Bidjar Ngoulin is within the park.
-The Waterous Trail runs off the Munda Biddi, providing another option for cyclists.
-For more information visit TrailsWA.
+The Munda Biddi Trail passes through Lane Poole Reserve with the camp shelter Bidjar Ngoulin providing overnight accommodation for cyclists within the park.
+The Waterous Trail runs off the Munda Biddi, providing another mountain bike option.
+For more information visit Trails WA.

 The first trails of the Murray Valley Mountain Bike Trail Network have opened with three exciting new tracks which cater for beginners, intermediate and experienced riders.

 Many people fish in the Murray River and some of its permanent tributaries for species such as rainbow trout, redfin perch, cobbler and marron.
 Closed seasons, bag limits and minimum legal sizes help protect stocks from over-fishing .
 This enables the available catch to be shared between the thousands of anglers who target these species.